saturn597/RPN/README.md

 `2.739000`

-If you enter the `.` again, the program will crash, since there is nothing left that can be popped off the stack.
+Note that if you enter a `.` again, the program will crash, since there is nothing left that can be popped off the stack.

 Simple Arithmetic
 =====================
-If you have two numbers on the stack, you can add them.
-The `+` word pops the top two numbers off the stack, adds them, then puts the result back on the top of the stack.
-(More precisely: it pops the top number, then replaces the new top value with the result, but the effect is mostly the same).
-You can then see the result with `.`:
+If you have two numbers on the stack, you can add them using the `+` word. `+` pops the top two numbers off the stack, adds them, then puts the result back on the top of the stack.
+(More precisely, it pops the top number, then replaces the new top value with the result.)
+You can then see the result of the addition with `.`:

 `Ready> 2.739`